yizhaodev/opendatahub-ai-gateway-operator/docs/architecture.md

 - **RBAC** (`rbac/`) — ClusterRole, ClusterRoleBinding, ServiceAccount, leader election role.
 - **Overlays** (`overlays/odh/`, `overlays/rhoai/`) — platform-specific kustomize overlays for ODH and RHOAI.

-### 2.2 ai-gateway-operator generates RBAC and Helm chart
+### 2.2 ai-gateway-operator fetches sub-component manifests

-- Run `make get-manifests` (`hack/scripts/get-manifests.sh`) will fetch the repo's kustomize manifests at a pinned commit SHA and copies them into `config/manifests/batchgateway/`.
-These files are checked in and used at runtime by the controller.
-Upgrading a sub-component is an explicit "bump SHA" commit in `get-manifests.sh`.
+`make get-manifests` (`hack/scripts/get-manifests.sh`) fetches each sub-component's manifests from its upstream repo at a pinned commit SHA and copies them into `config/manifests/<component>/` (e.g. `config/manifests/batchgateway/`).
+- The fetched files must be committed to git so that PR review can catch manifest changes and container builds remain reproducible without network access.
+- At build time, `Containerfile` copies these manifests into the container image at `/manifests/` for the controller to use at runtime.
+- To upgrade a sub-component, update the SHA in `get-manifests.sh`, re-run `make get-manifests`, and commit the result.

+### 2.3 ai-gateway-operator generates RBAC and Helm chart

-- Run `make manifests` generates `config/rbac/role.yaml` from these markers.
+`make manifests` generates `config/rbac/role.yaml` from kubebuilder RBAC markers in `aigateway_controller.go`.
+These markers must include permissions for all sub-component workloads (RBAC escalation).

-- Run `make helm` (`cmd/chartgen`), which reads the kustomize overlay (`config/default/`) and picks up `config/rbac/role.yaml`, CRDs, Deployment, ConfigMap, etc. The output is written to `config/chart/`, checked in, and consumed directly by opendatahub-operator.
+`make helm` (`cmd/chartgen`) reads the kustomize overlay (`config/default/`) and picks up `config/rbac/role.yaml`, CRDs, Deployment, ConfigMap, etc. The output is written to `config/chart/` and must be committed to git. opendatahub-operator's build process fetches this chart from our repo at a pinned commit (see 2.4).

-### 2.3 opendatahub-operator consumes the Helm chart
+### 2.4 opendatahub-operator consumes the Helm chart

-opendatahub-operator's `get_all_manifests.sh` downloads each module's Helm chart from its repo at a pinned commit SHA (configured in `ODH_COMPONENT_CHARTS` / `RHOAI_COMPONENT_CHARTS` maps).
+During opendatahub-operator's build, `get_all_manifests.sh` downloads each module's Helm chart from its repo at a pinned commit SHA (configured in `ODH_COMPONENT_CHARTS` / `RHOAI_COMPONENT_CHARTS` maps).
 The downloaded charts are bundled into the opendatahub-operator container image at `/opt/charts/`.

 At runtime, the modules controller reads charts from this path (`DEFAULT_CHARTS_PATH=/opt/charts`) to render and deploy module operators via SSA.

 ## 3. Reconciliation flow